Every Wrinkle Carries A Memory: An Integro-differential Bootstrap for Features in Cosmological Correlators: Perturbative solutions for small mass modulations

 we arrive at the desired identity

 Similarly plugging the transformed version of ${\cal Y}_{1,2}(U)$ above into the homogeneous part \eqref{Fhomfinal}, yields

 Finally, the particular ansatz must factorise as

 which, unlike the previous two cases, is entirely obscured within the structure of $F^{\text{ansatz}}$ in \eqref{eq: Fpm_part}.
-In particular, factorisation requires all power laws of the form $u^{2k+1}u^{\frac{1}{2}\pm i\mu\pm i\omega}$ to cancel from $F^{\text{ansatz}}$, allowing only those with even powers to exist.
-This becomes evident at the level of the final answer only by Taylor-expanding the generalised hypergeometric functions around $U=0$, and even then, by combining terms at different orders in $n$.
+In particular, factorisation requires all power laws of the form $u^{2k+1}u^{\frac{1}{2}\pm i\mu\pm i\omega}$ to cancel from $F^{\text{ansatz}}$, leaving only terms with even powers.
+This cancellation becomes evident at the level of the final answer after Taylor-expanding the generalised hypergeometric functions around $U=0$, and even then, only by combining terms at different orders in $n$.
 It can be shown that the remaining terms match order by order in $u$ on both sides of \eqref{ansatzfactor}.\\

 \paragraph{Squeezed-limit oscillations} We have all the necessary ingredients to compute the $s$-channel exchange diagram $F$ by summing over its Schwinger-Keldysh components $F_{\pm\pm}$.
 It is particularly instructive to simplify the result in the $u=k_3/k_{12}\to 0$ limit from which, as will be discussed in the next section, the bispectrum in the squeezed regime ($k_3\ll k_{1,2}$) follows.
 In terms of the previously computed components $F_{0,\pm 1}$, $f_{0,\pm 1}$, the seed function is given by